rach7777/monax-may/_includes/home-content/home-block4-components-a.md

 #### The Distributed Application Server

 The Decerver is the application server for Eris Industries' Distributed Application Software Stack.
 Using the Decerver, developers can build distributed applications which easily interact with a diverse set of blockchain and peer-to-peer protocols, all of which have been harmonized in an interactive layer that can be accessed via JavaScript.
-The Decerver is easily extensible to work with additional network protocols simply by writing a module wrapper.
+The Decerver empowers blockchain technology to become usable in a fully legally-compliant context for the first time.

 <a type="button" class="btn btn-eris btn-default btn-lg btn-block" href="https://decerver.io">Learn More About the Decerver</a>